Find Affordable College Courses

 $3,062 Average Tuition & Fees

-Our 2023 rankings named Georgia Northwestern Technical College the best value school in Georgia for health professions students.
+Our analysis found Georgia Northwestern Technical College to be the best value school for health professions students who want to pursue a degree in Georgia.
 Georgia Northwestern Technical College is a moderately-sized public school located in the city of Rome.

-In-state tuition fees for undergraduate students at Georgia Northwestern Technical College are $3,062 per year.
+The average tuition and fees for an in-state undergraduate at Georgia Northwestern Technical College are $3,062 a year.
 Health Professions majors at Georgia Northwestern Technical College take out an average of $7,656 in student loans while working on their egree.

 Full Health Professions at Georgia Northwestern Technical College Report